Frequently Asked Questions

 b) From IANLP's point of view, these seminars can be called anything that seems to be appropriate in the market place and does not violate IANLP’s code of ethics.

-c) A certificate for any one of these seminars may include the following wording: "This seminar is a part of the NLP Practitioner training according to IANLP curriculum (http://www.ia-nlp.org)".
-However, it is important to be aware that such certificates may not contain the official sticker seal of the IANLP.
+c) A certificate for any one of these seminars may include the following wording: "This seminar is a part of the NLP Practitioner training according to IANLP curriculum ([url=http://www.ia-nlp.org]http://www.ia-nlp.org[/url])".
+However, it is important to be aware that such certificates may not bear the official sticker seal of the IANLP.

 d) In Switzerland, the word 'diploma' is reserved for advanced studies in adult continuing education.
 To grant diplomas on the basis of a training that only lasts a few days would be considered highly questionable.
 Hence, looking at the issue from our perspective here in Switzerland, we would certainly highly recommend a designation other than the title 'diploma'.
 Possibly, in your country 'diploma' stands for some kind of attestation of attendance, in which case it could be used without raising any eyebrows.
-However, to be on safe ground, we recommend the usage of the designation ‘certificate’ instead of ‘diploma’, as this seems more appropriate in this situation.
+However, to be on safe ground, we recommend the usage of the designation ‘attestation’ or 'certificate' (if competence evaluation took place at the end of the training) instead of ‘diploma’, as this seems more appropriate in this situation.

 Q: If I have a complaint about my training and/or my trainer.
 How do I proceed?

 A: Check with IANLP website member section to see whether your trainer is a registered Fellow Member Trainer IANLP.

 If she/he is NOT registered with us, we unfortunately cannot assist you any further.